-A member of our sales team was conducting a demo to a European retailer who was interesting in implementing dynamic pricing for his ecommerce outlet.
+A member of our sales team was conducting a demo to a European retailer who was interested in implementing dynamic pricing for his ecommerce outlet.
 The two of them spent the better part of an hour talking about artificial intelligence (AI), going over the way the system worked, and discussing the bottom-line benefits our clients typically experience.
 The demo seemed to be going well, but our sales rep could sense something was bothering the retailer.

 As the session neared a close, the retailer was finally able to articulate his concern.
 “If I implement a Quicklizard system with artificial intelligence,” he asked, “will I lose control of my pricing?”

 It’s actually a really common question, and one that we hear frequently while talking to potential customers.
-How much control will you give up when you introduce an AI-based pricing system.
+How much control will you give up when you introduce an AI-based pricing system?

 Keeping on Top of Pricing

 There are several controls put in place in the Quicklizard system, which allows you to keep or cede as much control as you’re comfortable with.
 For starters, pricing is based on several elements.
 There is the AI and machine learning (ML) element of course, but there are also user-based rules that you control to ensure that the pricing engine doesn’t recommend prices that are too high or too low.

 For example, users can control minimum and maximum margins.
 With this in place, the system’s price recommendations will never go below or above an unacceptable threshold.
 Users can also create rules regarding frequency, so that pricing recommendations are only offered once a day, once a week, or once a month.
 Users can also ensure that prices stay within a set percentage of competitor offerings.
 In general, we recommend that prices be 20% controlled by user rules, and with the other 80% AI-driven, but that 20% puts users in the driver’s seat.